cyclestreets/cyclestreets-setup/README.md

 Check apache2 logs in `/websites/www/logs/` or `/var/log/apache2/`.

-If you've chosen a *csServerName* other than *localhost* make sure it routes to the server, eg by adding a line to /etc/hosts
+If you've chosen a *csHostname* other than *localhost* make sure it routes to the server, eg by adding a line to /etc/hosts